ribot/android-guidelines/project_and_code_guidelines.md

 _Local variables should be declared at the point they are first used.
 Nearly every local variable declaration should contain an initializer.
 If you don't yet have enough information to initialize a variable sensibly, you should postpone the declaration until you do._ - ([Android code style guidelines](https://source.android.com/source/code-style.html#limit-variable-scope))

-### 2.2.8 Order import statements

-If you are using an IDE such as Android Studio, you don't have to worry about this because your IDE is already obeying these rules.
-If not, have a look below.

-The ordering of import statements is:

-1. Android imports
-2. Imports from third parties (com, junit, net, org)
-3. java and javax
-4. Same project imports

 To exactly match the IDE settings, the imports should be: